mongodb/leafygreen-ui/packages/table/README.md

 [Demo with virtualized scrolling](https://mongodb.github.io/leafygreen-ui/?path=/story/components-table-with-virtualized-scrolling--expandable-content)

 To add expandable content to your Table, ensure the `renderExpandedContent` prop is passed to the row's data through `useLeafygreenTable`'s data prop.

+### React 18

+For cases where you anticipate having more than 20 rows with nested rows, it is advisable to opt for virtual scrolling to improve performance of row transitions.